Maheder Haileselassie - Jabulani Dhlamini

 On the left hand side is Ntate Joseph Morobi who was among the crowd that gathered at the Sharpeville Police station to protest against the pass laws.
 He unfortunately died and left behind his expecting wife.
 Matshepo Morobi, the daughter: ‘I was born on the 28 of March 1960, 7 days after the passing of my father.
 So I only met him through images in our family album’. © Jabulani Dhlamini / Courtesy of Goodman Gallery

-JD: Yes, I would also have informal recorded conversations with them that I would then try to interpret visually, photographically.
+JD: Yes, I also had informal recorded conversations with them, which I then tried to interpret visually and photographically.

-JB: Looking at both of your work, I started to question what an archive can show but also omit, and how photography can potentially create a different archive, cast light on or subvert an existing one.
+JB: Looking at both of your works, I started to question what an archive can show but also omit, and how photography can potentially create a different archive, cast light on, or subvert an existing one.
 How do you consider the archive you are working with?

 MH: History is a very contested matter in Ethiopia at the moment.
-We debate both history and memory, not just what happened but also how to remember it.
-I wanted to comment on that by speaking to Ethiopians directly through the work instead of using the archive solely as a historical fact which would have forced me to address its colonial agenda.
+We debate not just what happened but also how to remember it.
+I wanted to comment on that by speaking directly to Ethiopians through the work, instead of using the archive solely as a historical fact, which would have forced me to address its colonial agenda.
 That would have been another direction.

-JD: There is a quote that motivates me and how I work by Professor Keorapetse Kgositsile : ‘History gives us context and we draw important lessons from it.
-It affects us into what we do with the present, as we lay down the foundations for the future.’
-I looked at archives to get a conversation starting.
+JD: There is a quote by Professor Keorapetse Kgositsile that motivates me and influences my work: ‘History gives us context and we draw important lessons from it.
+It affects what we do with the present as we lay down the foundations for the future.’
+I looked at archives to start a conversation.
 The archive takes you back in time and can help us understand where we are coming from, where we are going, and where we are now.

 Jabulani Dhlamini, ‘mme Tsholo, Vuka, Sharpeville, 2015’, from the series Recaptured.